 Historically, mid-March is the time to go.

-What’s nice is that nearly all of the cherry blossom trees at the Huntington bloom at the same time, so going at peak bloom means you’ll see the pink trees all over the Japanese and Chinese gardens.
+Nearly all of the cherry blossom trees at the Huntington bloom at the same time.
 It’s a beautiful sight.

 Cherry Blossom Varieties at Huntington Library and Gardens